News from our work

 August 2023

-The program aims to train and provide ongoing support to small and micro enterprises specializing in solar clean energy products and services.
+The program aims to train and continuously support small and micro enterprises specializing in solar products and services in the clean energy sector.

-Led by Gathu Kirubi, director of the Kenyan Solar Energy Foundation and an experienced solar entrepreneur, 43 participants (17 of whom are women) receive basic entrepreneurial training at two training sites.
+Under the leadership of Gathu Kirubi, Director of the Kenyan Solar Energy Foundation and experienced solar entrepreneur, 43 participants (17 of whom are women) receive basic entrepreneurial training at two training locations.
 They then receive hands-on support in running their solar microenterprise over a few weeks.

 July 2023